5 Ways That FM Supports Your Core Business

 2. Ensuring Legal And Regulatory Compliance

-There many legislation that organizations need to comply with, and many of these fall within the domain of facilities management.
+There are many legislations that organisations need to comply with, and many of these fall within the domain of facilities management.
 This is especially so in the post-COVID era where Health and Safety regulatory measures need to be stepped up and enforced.
 Besides that, there are also specific regulations pertaining to:

 - Waste Disposal